clawpack/pyclaw/doc/problem.rst

     * Set solver.num_waves to the number of waves used in the Riemann solver
     * Set the boundary conditions
     * Instantiate some :class:`~pyclaw.grid.Dimension` object(s) and a :class:`~pyclaw.grid.Grid`
-    * Set any required global values in aux_global
+    * Set any required global values in problem_data
     * Set grid.num_eqn and grid.num_ghost
     * Set the initial condition (grid.q)